 Cash and cash equivalents are carried in the balance sheet at face value.
 These related to bank balance held by the Group.
-The difference between the value of cash at bank as recognised under IFRS and Solvency II Directive of €17,204 (2021: Nil) relates to the expected credit loss allowance application under IFRS which is recognized under Solvency II under separate matter.
+The difference between the value of cash at bank as recognised under IFRS and Solvency II Directive of $\in$ 15,206 (2022: $\in$ 17,204) relates to the relative application of counterparty default adjustment.